sedol1339/files/abstracts.md

 Sutskever, I., Martens, J., Dahl, G. E., & Hinton, G. E. (2013).
 On the importance of initialization and momentum in deep learning.
 International Conference on Machine Learning.
 Retrieved from https://www.cs.toronto.edu/~gdahl/papers/momentumNesterovDeepLearning.pdf

+    - We show that SGD with momentum can be successfully applied to train DNNs
+    - We use a well-designed random initialization and a particular type of slowly increasing schedule
+    - Poorly initialized networks cannot be trained with momentum
+    - Well-initialized networks perform worse when the momentum is absent or poorly tuned

 Uria, B., Murray, I., & Larochelle, H. (2013).
 A Deep and Tractable Density Estimator. arXiv, 1310.1757.
 Retrieved from https://arxiv.org/abs/1310.1757v2

 Wager, S., Wang, S., & Liang, P. (2013).
 Dropout Training as Adaptive Regularization. arXiv, 1307.1493.
 Retrieved from https://arxiv.org/abs/1307.1493v2